occlum/occlum/demos/remote_attestation/init_ra_flow/README.md

 * Starts the Flask-TLS-Infer demo.
 For every Occlum built application, it starts `init` process first, then starts the real application in RootFS.
 The default [`init`](../../../tools/init/) process just run RootFS integrity check and then load the RootFS where the real application is located.

 For this demo, a modified [`init`](./init_ra/) is used.
-Besides the general `init` operation, it embeds the `GRPC-RATLS` client API `gr_client_get_secret`, gets the secrets(base64 encoded) from the `GRPC-RATLS server`, does base64 decoding, acquires the real secrets.
+Besides the general `init` operation, it embeds the `GRPC-RATLS` client API `grpc_ratls_get_secret`, gets the secrets(base64 encoded) from the `GRPC-RATLS server`, does base64 decoding, acquires the real secrets.
 The `image_key` is used to decrypt the RootFS image.
 The other two are saved to RootFS.
 In this example, they are `/etc/flask.crt` and `/etc/flask.key`.
 Finally, when the Flask-TLS app is running, all secrets are securely obtained already in `init` thus the app runs successfully without RA involvement in this stage.

 ## How-to build the demo